Svaagi/Luxonis/README.md

 - **Authentication**: Clients must authenticate with a predefined password upon connection.
 - **Dynamic Matchmaking**: Clients can request a list of connected opponents and choose one for the game.
 - **Word Guessing Game**: Supports initiating a match, setting a word, guessing words, and giving up.
+- **Real-time Game Observing**: A web interface that uses WebSockets to observe game progress in real-time.

 ## Setup